fedebetti/gammacombo/README.md

 Installation
 ============

-To build GammaCombo cmake is needed in version 3.0 or higher.
+To build GammaCombo cmake is needed in version 3.4 or higher.
+If [CernVM-FS](https://cvmfs.readthedocs.io/en/stable/) is available on your computer, a suitable environment can be set through `. scripts/setup-env-cvmfs.sh`.

 Get the source code from GitHub: